Stephen-Tellis/home/_posts/2020-07-01-python_beginner_problem.md

 How to display the column [19,23]
 Ans: print(arr_3d[2,:,3])

-[//]: # (Note to self: after this add a section on how to use axis while summing etc)
+[//]: # "Note to self: after this add a section on how to use axis while summing etc"

 Ideas? comments? suggestions for improvement?
 Feel free to reach me on my E-mail